Important Note for EU students applying to commence their studies in 2021-22 or afterwards

 All recipients of Summer Bursaries will be required to:

-(a) Submit to the Director of Education & Senior Tutor a report on their Summer Bursary project by 1st October 2019; and
+(a) Submit a report on their Summer Bursary project by 1st October 2021; and

-(b) Make a presentation on the outcome of their Summer Bursary project if asked to do so by the Director of Education & Senior Tutor.
+(b) Make a presentation on the outcome of their Summer Bursary project if asked to do so by the College.

 The application system will open in the week of 22nd February and the closing date for applications is Thursday 29th April 2021.
 Applicants will be informed of the outcome of their application in June.

 Students who wish to apply will have to complete the Summer Funding Application Form 2021 and upload it to the "Your CV" upload area on the online application form.
 On the online application form, there is a field about "Previous exchange experience" - please leave this blank as this is not relevant.